research

 A prominent idea in cognitive science is that the brain is a ‘prediction machine’, constantly comparing incoming signals to internal predictions.
 Advances in AI are allowing for new and better ways to test this hypothesis: using generative AI models to approximate the predictions the brain might be making, and comparing these to brain responses.
 Previously, I used this approach – which combines deep generative modelling with neural data science – to study prediction in language and music processing.
 Currently, I am expanding the framework to ask further questions.
 For instance, do the predictions we find in language generalise to other domains, like vision?
 At what level of abstraction does the brain predict?
 And what information is driving these predictions?

 Working with me.
 If you are a student interested in working on anything related to the above, do get in touch.
-Note that it is not necessary to have a formal background in computational modelling or AI.
-It is, however, important to have experience with, and an affinity for, programming in Python.
-If you do not yet have such experience, don’t worry – there are amazing online resources that allow you to learn these skills independently.
-I have heard particularly good stories about DataCamp and Udemy.
+Note that it useful but not necessary to have a formal background in computational modelling or AI.
+It is, however, important to have ample experience with, and an affinity for, programming in Python.